VouGouDe/SEProject/README.md

 They also have access to statistics regarding the ticket sales of each event.

 Cashiers can choose an event, select tickets (where applicable), finalize the purchase and print the tickets.

+Please refer to the "AboutDatabaseConnection.txt" and "LoginCodes.txt" files.
+They contain crucial information on how to run the application.